AustinCodingAcademy/PHPIntermediate/syllabus/10 Namespaces.md

 But whence the values?
 You will likely have a certain set of credentials on the development environment and another set of credentials for production.
 It is not uncommon for big projects to have several environments viz. `dev`, `qa`, `uat`, `test`, `production` etc...

-The subject of discussion in the next module is the way parameters work and how they relate to the service container.
+The subject of discussion in the next module is the way parameters work and, subsequently, how they relate to the service container.